ymanerka/pipeproof/README.md

 1. All constraints are provided in a single uspec file (axioms, mappings, theory lemmas, and chain invariants).
 2. You can generally write your microarchitectural axioms as you would when writing traditional uspec (eg: as you would with prior tools from the Check suite).
+Please refer to the [tutorial on the Check tools](https://check.cs.princeton.edu/tutorial.html)
+(specifically the Background and PipeCheck sections) for information on the uspec domain-specific language and uspec examples.
 3. Your mappings should be provided as a single axiom named `Mappings` (see `simpleSC.uarch` for an example).
 4. Theory lemmas should be provided as a single axiom named `Theory_Lemmas` (see `simpleSC.uarch` for an example).
 You can simply copy the theory lemmas from `simpleSC.uarch` to your new uspec model unless you're adding something